shreyaskn72/tkinter_projects/desktop_app_for_apis2/README.md

 # Frames menu structure
 The code is written to demonstrate the interaction of desktop app with apis.

 The main window contains menus.
-Upon clicking menus it will open a particular frame.
+Upon clicking a particular menu it will open a particular frame.

 Each frame needs a different api to give response.